 Finnish schools have no official dress code and the teachers are not very authoritarian as in some other countries.
 The relationship between teachers and students is more relaxed and open.
 The school year starts in August and ends in late May.
 The school year is divided into five or six periods.
 A separate schedule is given for each period concentrating on certain subjects.
 Each period ends with a “test week”, when students are tested on the subjects studied during that particular period.
 During the school year there will be a few weeks of vacation; a short fall break in October, one or two weeks over Christmas and New Year break, one week of Winter break in February–March and a few days for Easter.

-the language barrier.
+No prior knowledge of Finnish is required to participate in the exchange program.
+Nevertheless, it is highly recommended to learn at least some basic words and sentences before arriving to Finland.
 Schools are, however, very supportive and they understand the problems exchange students may confront, especially in the beginning of their stay.
 Exchange students are recommended to attend extra Finnish language courses outside of school.

 Exchange students are expected to take part in the family activities and to help with chores.
 Curfews are not very strict in Finland.
 However, with this freedom comes a lot of responsibility.
 The parents trust their children to inform them of their plans and whereabouts, and to come home when promised.
 The families usually eat dinner together, spend their evenings together at home, or practice their hobbies.
 Families spend a lot of time outdoors.
 The activity depends on the season.

 In Finnish families roles are not clearly defined.
 In most families both parents work and both take part in the household chores.
 Average number of children is 1–3.
-Divorces are common and that is why many families consist only of a mother with children or a father with children.
-Children are also treated equally regardless of their gender.
+Children are treated equally regardless of their gender.
 They are expected to help with household chores such as doing the dishes, keeping rooms tidy and shopping for daily groceries.
 Finnish family members are usually quite straight and open towards each other.
 All kinds of subjects may be discussed.
 Finns maintain high ideals of loyalty and reliability.
 Promises and agreements are taken seriously.
 Remember to keep your promises, because those are very important to the host families.
 Most Finns love sport and outdoor activities, which vary depending on the season.
 During the summer most of the city people head for the countryside to their summer cottages by the lake.
 The weekends and holidays are spent relaxing, swimming, fishing and naturally by going to the sauna.
 Other popular activities are cycling, jogging, water sports and of course our national game “pesäpallo”, which is the Finnish version of baseball.

 For many Finns the winter is the high season for sports.
 Cross-country and downhill skiing are possible almost everywhere in Finland.
 Ice-fishing or swimming in the ice cold water is becoming more and more popular, but the most popular sport of all must be ice-hockey.
 All the bigger cities have their own team and the games are followed quite intensively.
 Exchange students are strongly advised to participate in extra-curricular activities, since Finnish schools seldom arrange any activities.
 Popular activities are sports, clubs, social events, art, music and drama.
 This is also a good way to meet new friends.